szilard/benchm-ml/README.md

 for the categorical data (therefore I used R for that).
 Note again the low prediction accuracy vs the other methods.
 One can improve a bit by increasing the maximum depth of trees (but only to Spark's limit of 30), but then training slows down further and AUC is still lower than with the other methods.
-Finding the reason for the lower AUC would need more investigation.
+Finding the reason for the lower AUC would need more investigation (one reason might be that `predict` for Spark decision trees return 0/1 and not probability scores therefore the random forest prediction is based on voting not probability averaging -- but that might not be the only reason).
 Finally, the results of some quick experiments with Spark on a cluster on 5 nodes can be found [here](https://github.com/szilard/benchm-ml/tree/master/2b-rf-cluster).